 - Dashboards for analysis and portfolios (such as idea-, development-, service-, application- and technology portfolios)

 - Integration capabilities (with diverse data sources such as CMDB and ITSM)

 To start practicing LEAD is a learning process, which requires cultural readiness and well defined operating model.
 Here is the flow of actions to be taken when implementing the LEAD:

 Adopting the LEAD is relatively straight-forward learning process as follows:

 - Preliminary: Train and familiarize people with Lean & agile practices (these are already common competencies in most of the organizations)

 - Establish an agile EA function, utilize an appropriate tool with the LEAF-Framework, visualize every development case, publish into portal

 - Define the operating model (operational value stream), identify and integrate relevant capabilities (teams & functions)

-- Select the tools for managing the demands, backlogs and visualizations, utilize the LEAF-Framework (use the most appropriate MVP tools)
+- Select the tools for managing the demands, backlogs and portfolios, (use the most appropriate MVP tools)

-- Start practicing the Demand Management multidisciplinary virtual team, managed and facilitated by the Lean Manager (the only new role!)
+- Establish a Demand Management multidisciplinary virtual team, managed and facilitated by the Lean Manager (the only new role!)